UlianaSavi/nodejs2023Q2-service/README.md

 - The commands to run Docker are listed above in the correct sequence. (for crosscheck, you can look at everything under the heading "with Docker compose").
 - - To check the point "+20 Your build image is pushed to DockerHub" - run the command `docker pull ulianasavi/test-app`, and then `docker images` - in the images list you will see an instance taken from my DockerHub repository.
+- To check the point "+10 Variables used for connection to database to be stored in `.env`" - go to app.controller, there is a connection to the database via typeorm and in   `TypeOrmModule.forRoot` you will see that all variables are rendered as in `.env` file and used from there, and in constants for safety.
+Also in `docker-compose.yml` you can see using of `.env` variables.
 - Recommendation 1: do not create too many containers, because everything can fly due to lack of memory on the computer.
 - Recommendation 2: Also, if you use Docker from Windows, you need to take into account that docker desktop must be running.
 It can often crash and need to be restarted, so if you see an error, try restarting docker desktop, cleaning all existing containers and images created during the crosscheck process